nikitavoloboev/data/unix/my-file-system.md

 2do  learn-anything
 ```

-## ~/src/build-to-learn
+## ~/src/learning

-The folder is OSS on [GitHub](https://github.com/nikitavoloboev/build-to-learn).
+The folder is OSS on [GitHub](https://github.com/nikitavoloboev/learning).
 Inside this folder I have a bunch of language/framework specific folders.
-I use it to test out new tools/ideas in there.
+I use it to test out new tools/ideas.

 ## ~/src/extensions